Tourism and agriculture are the perfect pairing, providing revenue streams for primary producers with a story to tell and land to share.

-New South Wales (NSW) introduced changes to the state’s planning system to give farmers an automatic right to welcome paying guests.
-The changes are an open invitation to NSW’s 25,000 primary producers to give tourism a go and get a piece of the estimated $18 billion agritourism opportunity.
+New South Wales (NSW) now gives farmers an automatic right to welcome paying guests through farmstay accommodations, including camping.
+This is an open invitation to NSW’s 25,000 primary producers to give tourism a go and get a piece of the estimated $18 billion agritourism opportunity.
 Not only can farmers diversify their income by welcoming guests, but regional communities also stand to benefit as travellers explore regional towns and spend money along the way.
+To learn more, watch this NSW Department of Planning agritourism presentation.

 Farms are a popular choice on Hipcamp.
 People want to experience life on the farm and rediscover where their food comes from.
 Norm, a Hipcamp Host and a fourth-generation dairy farmer on the the NSW south coast, talked with us about his hosting journey, and his inspiration to build a romantic outdoor bathtub inspired by the much-loved TV drama series McLeod’s Daughters.